lilianricaud/jeu_cartes_co-creatif/transformative_cornerstones.md

 -   How can we best monitor, measure and evaluate policy actions and instruments; how do we know that we are moving towards resilience and sustainability?

 ## Cornerstone 3: Conditions and visions for change

-the third transformative cornerstone addresses the impor-tant issue of change itself. it asks how change happens, at what levels and scales, and in what directions. the purpose here is to understand what drives individual and collective processes  of  change,  as  well  as  change  in  social  prac-tices. it is to identify what leadership and other capacities are  required  for  successful  change  to  occur,  whilst  being  absolutely clear about the limitations and democratic pit-falls  of  deliberate  processes  of  change.  this  cornerstone  aims  to  shed  light  on  criteria  for  successful,  transforma-tive  actions  towards  equitable  sustainability  at  the  local,  community level, and on how to speed and scale those up into processes of transformative global thinking.
+**The third transformative cornerstone addresses the impor-tant issue of change itself. it asks how change happens, at what levels and scales, and in what directions. the purpose here is to understand what drives individual and collective processes  of  change,  as  well  as  change  in  social  practices.**

+It is to identify what leadership and other capacities are  required  for  successful  change  to  occur,  whilst  being  absolutely clear about the limitations and democratic pit-falls  of  deliberate  processes  of  change.  this  cornerstone  aims  to  shed  light  on  criteria  for  successful,  transforma-tive  actions  towards  equitable  sustainability  at  the  local,  community level, and on how to speed and scale those up into processes of transformative global thinking. feasible, realistic visions for change matter, but so do the methods and  procedures  by  which  they  are  built.  this  raises  fun-damental questions about the ways and consequences of reframing global change – particularly climate change – as a deep systemic problem. it raises questions about differ-ent narratives of socially desirable change, associated life-styles  and  alternative  socio-economic,  technological  and  political systems.
+At the same time it addresses concerns about  processes  of  social  engineering,  and  asks  about  the  feasibility  of  participatory  approaches  to  determin-ing  and  achieving  alternative  visions  of  the  future.  in  this  regard building consensus on directions and mechanisms of change in ways that include marginalized as well as non-scientific views and voices is a key challenge.

 ### Conditions and visions for change: illustrative questions